sumup-oss/collector/.github/CONTRIBUTING.md

 # How to contribute

-So you want to contribute to Signal?
+So you want to contribute to our project?
 That's awesome.
 Here are a few things that can help you make it a reality.

 ## Code of conduct